Skip to main content

 Throughout our history, the Rhodes Scholarship has had a distinctive focus on selecting and investing in people we believe will become change agents for good.
 Our mission and complicated legacy drive our strong commitment to this work.

-We take ownership of our responsibility to engage more fully, critically and honestly with our history, to equip ourselves with the knowledge and skills to engage in anti-racist action, and to take concrete steps to make our communities more inclusive and diverse.
+We take ownership of our responsibility to engage more fully, critically and honestly with our history, to equip ourselves with the knowledge and skills to engage in anti-racist action, and to take concrete steps to make our communities and the environment of Rhodes House more inclusive and diverse.

 To find out more about the Rhodes Trust's ongoing work on legacy, equity & inclusion, visit the Rhodes Trust LEI page.